 On many nights, I've seen just as many bachelorette parties in here as gays.
 If you really wanna get your drink on, you can order a rainbow of Jell-o shots (yeah, one of every color) here.

-There are many other bars and clubs along Arenas: Other faves of our crew include Spurline (ostensibly country and western themed, but they have crazy sing-along nights) and Streetbar (pretty much next to Hunters - I think that Streetbar smells like dirty socks, but some of my friends really like chilling on the patio there).
+There are many other bars and clubs along Arenas: Other faves of our crew include Chill Bar (which has a great outdoor patio) and Streetbar (pretty much next to Hunters - I think that Streetbar smells like dirty socks, but some of my friends really like chilling on the patio there).

 Coffee (Sometimes, with Liquor)